 - When your mouth is dry, your lips would also follow suit, increasing the chances that sores will appear around your mouth.

-- Dry mouth can cause bad breath.
+- Dry mouth can contribute to bad breath.

 - It heightens the risk of dental decay.